 - Drozer – Android security testing

 We aim to provide as much pertinent information about each security testing tool as we can.
 This list is by no means exhaustive.
 You may find other security testing tools that are better suited to your company or app development needs.
 You should always keep security at the forefront of your development project and strive to always use the best, most innovative tools to secure your mobile app.

 QARK is an acronym for Quick Android Review Kit.
 This valuable Android app development tool was actually developed by the team at LinkedIn.
 This security testing tool is best suited for static code analysis.
 QARK runs through the source code and APK files of an Android mobile app looking for security vulnerabilities.
 When security issues are found by QARK, it presents users with detailed information about the vulnerability and how it can be fixed.
 What makes QARK a really useful tool is that it also looks for possible loopholes in the code that could be taken advantage of.

 Security vulnerabilities are validated by QARK through the generation of ADB (Android debug bridge) commands.
 ABD is a command-line tool created by Google that assesses mobile app security.
 ADB can interact with emulators or actual Android devices to search for security vulnerabilities and issues.
-ADB can also be integrated with Android Studio to take advantage of the real-time monitoring features present in the development environment.
+ADB terminal emulator can also be integrated with Android Studio to take advantage of the real-time monitoring features present in the development environment.

 QARK runs scans on every component of a mobile app and generates detailed reports about possible threats to security or app configuration.
 If you are working on an Android development project, QARK is an effective security testing tool to use.

 Mobile Security Framework (MobSF)